awvremusic/express-js-project/README.md

 # People's Favorite Colors

 This project is an example Express.js project using the Firebase Firestore database and showing how to make a quick API and serve HTML through the server-side.
+This project also uses Google App Engine to run a virtually penniless container in the GCP platform.

 ## Table of Contents